There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 Single Responsibility as Silos

 When I work in a well-structured codebase, I don’t think about the whole system.
-I think about my current context:
+I think about my context:

 - What module am I in?